Azure-Samples/openai-end-to-end-basic/README.md

 az webapp deploy --resource-group $RESOURCE_GROUP --name $APPSERVICE_NAME --type zip --src-url https://raw.githubusercontent.com/Azure-Samples/openai-end-to-end-basic/main/website/chatui.zip
 ```

+> Sometimes the prior deployment will fail with a `GatewayTimeout`.
+If you receive that error, you're safe to simply execute the command again.

 ## :checkered_flag: Try it out.
 Test the deployed application.

 After the deployment is complete, you can try the deployed application by navigating to the Web App's URL in a web browser.
 The URL is https:\//BASE_NAME.azurewebapps.net.